akka/akka/akka-docs/rst/java/distributed-data.rst

   # 2. Otherwise the path is used as is, as a relative or absolute path to
   #    a directory.
   akka.cluster.distributed-data.lmdb.dir = "ddata"

+When running in production you may want to configure the directory to a specific path (alt 2), since the default directory contains the remote port of the actor system to make the name unique.
+If using a dynamically assigned port (0) it will be different each time and the previously stored data will not be loaded.

 Making the data durable has of course a performance cost.
 By default, each update is flushed to disk before the ``UpdateSuccess`` reply is sent.
 For better performance, but with the risk of losing